 Why You Will Love This Guide

-You've heard that they're a great way to medicate and reap the benefits of cannabis.
+You’ve heard that they’re a great way to medicate and reap the benefits of the plant.

-But you're currently stuck with this unpleasant, burning alcohol mixture that doesn't taste or feel good.
+But you’re currently stuck with – or worried about – the unpleasant, burning alcohol mixture that doesn’t taste or feel good.

-What can you do to fix the problem?
-Evaporate the alcohol!
+So, what can you do to fix the problem?
+Evaporate the alcohol.

-This guide will teach you how to evaporate the alcohol safely so you can eliminate the burn, concentrate for use in cannabis recipes, and make FECO easily.
+Don’t worry.
+In this guide, I will teach you how to evaporate alcohol safely so you can eliminate the burn, concentrate your tincture for use in recipes, and easily make FECO, or full-extract cannabis oil.

 Why Evaporate The Alcohol?

-The good thing is that you can completely eliminate the alcohol from the tincture through evaporation, leaving behind all the good stuff.
+The good news is that you can reduce or completely eliminate the alcohol from a tincture through evaporation, leaving behind all the good stuff.

 Remember, evaporation can only happen when the tincture is exposed to air.
-It will not evaporate if covered with a lid.
+It will not evaporate if your tincture is covered with a lid, such as in a mason jar.

 Safety Considerations